Autexis-IT/node-red-contrib-balluff-rfid/README.md

 # Node-RED Contribution Balluff RFID

-This is a Node-RED contribution for the Balluff SmartLight.
+This is a Node-RED contribution for the Balluff RFID scanner.

 ## Work in progress!